 1 So, really, since May of 2018 have we been 2 operational.
 3 MR. JULIAN ROY: Okay.
-4 INSPECTOR TINA CHALK: And, that is really 5 an issue in the past, that there's been a lot of training 6 that's gone on, but the whole operational piece has been 7 missing.
+INSPECTOR TINA CHALK: And, that is really 4 5 an issue in the past, that there's been a lot of training that's gone on, but the whole operational piece has been 6 7 missing.
 8 MR. JULIAN ROY: All right.
 Let's move on 9 to another area.
-I want to ask you about the dynamics of 10 human trafficking in 2018 and the challenges that this 11 presents for a police service to try to identify cases, to 12 address these cases, to bring them the offenders to 13 justice.
+I want to ask you about the dynamics of 10 human trafficking in 2018 and the challenges that this 11 presents for a police service to try to identify cases, to 12 address these cases, to bring them -- the offenders to 13 justice.
 Are you able to help us with some of those 14 dynamics?
 15 INSPECTOR TINA CHALK: Yes.
 So, there are 16 a multitude of challenges.
-And, I gave you my background 17 on my experience with criminal investigations, and I will 18 undoubtedly say this is the most challenging that I know 19 of or have been involved in for sure.
-And, if you think 20 it's challenging for the police, you can only imagine how J J 1 , 4 J 21 challenging it is for a victim or a survivor of this.
-21 22 challenging it is for a victim or a survivor of this.
+And, I gave you my background on my experience with criminal investigations, and I will undoubtedly say this is the most challenging that I know of or have been involved in for sure.
+And, if you think it's challenging for the police, you can only imagine how challenging it is for a victim or a survivor of this.

-we have seen in the past, and we're alive to that, which

-is good to this point.
+So, some of the issues that I'll speak about is, one, a cross-jurisdictional issue, which has been touched on, but it is a big problem with police, as we have seen in the past, and we're alive to that, which is good to this point.
 But, you could have, for example, someone lured from a community like Whitedog, then go to Kenora, which is OPP level, then you would go to maybe Thunder Bay to be trafficked, where now it's a municipal police service, and end up maybe in Toronto Police, another municipal police service.
 So, you might have four or five police services that now have to ensure that they coordinate and collaborate and talk and ensure they share that information.
 And, now you're dealing with three or four possible courts, and now you have three or four possible Crowns.
 So, all of these cases need to be led by someone, they need to be organized, all the witness information and evidenced has to be put together.
 So, you can imagine how this can become challenging to ensure that police get this right.